Creating an e-Portfolio: A Guide for Pratt SILS Students

 Choosing projects: It is recommended that you choose a small yet representative sampling of your work from your time at SILS.
 Between three and five projects is ideal, although two very strong projects that together satisfy all five learning objectives could be considered.
 As a whole, your e-Portfolio should demonstrate a trajectory through your course of study, composed of the works that you are most proud of and that are relevant to your academic path and career goals.

 If you received feedback on the project such as editorial comments or requests for additional citations, please make these changes before including the work in your e-Portfolio.
 If you would like to include a smaller class project because it was particularly meaningful to you, consider speaking to your professor about ways to build upon that work.

-Portfolio Organization and Reflective Text: Your e-Portfolio can be composed of one or more views (if you are using Mahara); you may link multiple projects to that view if more than one project demonstrates that outcome.
-For each learning outcome, write reflective text of 500 words to describe how your work met that outcome.
-Reflective text should cover the following:
+Portfolio Organization and Rationale Text: Your e-Portfolio can be composed of one or more views (if you are using Mahara); you may link multiple projects to that view if more than one project demonstrates that outcome.
+For each learning outcome, write rationale text of 500 words to describe how your work met that outcome.
+The rationale text should cover the following:

 Project Title: The title should reflect the content of the project and should be descriptive.
 For example, “Rights or Privileges?: Privacy in the Public Sphere in America, particularly in regards to Law Enforcement” is a good title; “Final Project for LIS 611” is not a good title.

 Project Description: Describe the project you have developed.
 You can think of this as an abstract of your project to gives readers a sense of what it is about and the work you completed.
 You can also use this space to include feedback you received from the project from faculty, fellow students, or others in the LIS field.
 For example, “this research paper has been selected for publication in Information Research.”